 - when planning permission has been approved, or

 - you have confirmation that planning is not required

 This will give you permission to cross the footway with a vehicle.
 There is a fee for the licence.

 Building Regulations apply to most building work.
+Building Control ensures the health safety and welfare of people in and around buildings.
+It also ensures the conservation of fuel and power.
 It is important to find out if you need permission.

 Not all building work needs building regulation permission.
-Full details about works that do not need permission can be found on the planning portal.
+Full details about works that do not need permission can be found on the LABC Front Door website.

 Some exempt buildings include: